sustrik/tiles/README.md

 ```

 Another consequence of using tiles is that the greeting function can be used
-in different contexts and the indentation will allways be right.
+in different contexts and the indentation will allways fit.

 ```python
 code = tile("""